BenZed/benzed-ts/packages/presenter/markdown/01-prelude.md

 However, for one of my public modules: a data validation library that I’m proud of that demonstrates I know the type system extremely well and it’s extremely good for defining database models, etcetera.
 I had prepared a presentation about this library for an interview and they wouldn’t look at it.
 And then they proceeded to ask me a bunch of questions I didn’t have answers to.
 I’ve had quite a few interviews in the passed four months and of course I have fantastic answers for the problems that I have solved, I’ve had many questions without any answer a tall.
 For example, how I would manage a database with hundreds of millions of rows.
 The same way I’d manage a database with 100 thousand rows is apparently not a good answer.

 <!-- @Prompt -->

-However, point is, after 5 or 6 failed interviews I have to re-address my approach, and accept the reality that perhaps if 5 different companies don’t consider me a senior developer, then perhaps I don’t have the experience of a senior developer, and do some skills development while going for intermediate level positions.
+Point is, after 5 or 6 failed interviews I have to re-address my approach, and accept the reality that perhaps if 5 different companies don’t consider me a senior developer, then perhaps I don’t have the experience of a senior developer, and do some skills development while going for intermediate level positions.
 The fact that these public modules aren’t complete doesn’t help either.
 I am not NEARLY the hot shit that I thought was.
 The research that I have conducted in the last couple of months to fill these holes in my skill-set has led to changes in the model I had in mind for gears.
 I’ll detail the differences during this presentation.